Note: If you have Viking in your ancestry, please help us share this article through your favorite social media channels.

 The Irish DNA Atlas Project (completed in December of 2017) discovered that up to 20% (one out of five) of today's Irish population ...has Scandinavian ancestors.
 Scotland and other surrounding countries are seeing similar findings.
-The Nordic / Celtic blend became so strong that by the time Vikings settled in Iceland, approximately 25% of the men had Celtic ancestry as well as half of the women.
+The Nordic / Celtic blend became so strong toward the end of the Viking era that genetic testing in Iceland is estimating that approximately 25% of the men (and 50% of the women) had Celtic ancestry.

 What other countries were invaded, conquered or visited by Vikings?